AltayTech/weathery/README.md

 # Weathery

-A simple Flutter app that displays the current weather conditions.
+A Flutter app that displays the current weather conditions.

 ## Features